 Why and how should the handling of research data be well planned?
 What are the benefits and what obstacles need to be overcome?
 In this workshop, you will learn how you can use data management plans to implement good research data management in your project and which aspects you should consider when preparing a third-party funding application for handling research data.

-to the online course
+to the Workshop Slides

 Location: Online